rabix/cwl-format/Readme.md

 ![](https://github.com/rabix/cwlformat/workflows/Tests/badge.svg)

-CWL Format is a very opinionated code formatter for CWL.
+CWL Format is a specification and a reference implementation for a very opinionated CWL code formatter.

 It outputs CWL in a standardized YAML format.
 It has no settings or options because you have better things to do with your time.
 And because CWL Format is always correct.